 Some climate models predict two- to seven- fold increase in the frequency of Hurricane Katrina magnitude events for a 1°C rise in global temperature

-The severity of cyclone Phailin has once again triggered speculations about whether it is linked to climate change.
+The severity of cyclones in Bay of Bengal, like Phailin, has triggered speculations about whether it is linked to climate change.
 But the impact of climate change on intensity and frequency of cyclones is not understood well and so far not been proved conclusively.

 It has been observed that there is an increase in numbers and proportion of hurricanes of the category 4 and 5 globally since 1970 with a simultaneous decrease in the total number of cyclones and cyclone days.
 But there are very few historical records of tropical storms and this makes it difficult to understand whether the changes seen now exceed the variability expected from natural causes.
 Changes in observational capabilities also make it difficult to compare the cyclones then and now.